-Barcelona forward Messi helped his side win La Liga with his stunning goal haul last season, but Ronaldo is the current favourite having shone bright for Real Madrid but lacks any silverware, while winger Ribery starred as Bayern Munich romped to treble success in 2012-13.
+Barcelona forward Messi helped his side win La Liga with his stunning goal haul last season.
+Ronaldo is the current favorite having shone bright for Real Madrid but lacks any silverware, while winger Ribery starred as Bayern Munich romped to treble success in 2012-13.

-Three-time Ballon d'Or winner Platini is in no doubt as to the favourites for the Fifa accolade, who he is unable to separate, and joked that the deadline extension for votes could have been for Ronaldo's sake after his public spat with Sepp Blatter.
+Three-time Ballon d'Or winner Platini is in no doubt as to the favorites for the FIFA accolade, who he is unable to separate, and joked that the deadline extension for votes could have been for Ronaldo's sake after his public spat with Sepp Blatter.